theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 Wrong.

 Impossible that a doctor of his credibility would say this.
 Also, no, wearing a mask {{< smallcaps "DOES NOT" >}} interfere with your breathing or oxygen levels.{{< sidenote mask-workout >}}If you are looking to do any cardiovascular exercises ("cardio") or anything that requires heavy breathing, talk to your doctor about what you should do.{{< /sidenote >}} I wore a mask for _28 hours_ straight (even while sleeping) when I had to spend a day in the hospital.
 I had a machine monitoring my vitals.
-Oxygen saturation in my blood was between 99 and 100% throughout.
+Oxygen saturation in my blood was between 98% and 100% throughout.

 Do not believe me?
 Here, this is what Dr Younus has to say:

 {{< tweet 1276225846609666049 >}}

 And no, I did not find a tweet of his that says that wearing a mask interferes with oxygen levels.
+One never will.

 Also, I have never had to remove my mask while climbing stairs.
 (I tried five floors at a stretch.)
-Sure, your situation may be different.
+Sure, everyone is different.
 If you feel breathless, stop to take rest; do not remove your mask.
-Talk to your doctor if you have an abnormal breathing condition.
+Talk to your doctor if you suffer from breathing abnormalities.

 ## Wearing gloves